armandosunny/EcoNicheS/README.md

 ### Mac Users

 To know which version is appropriate for your computer, you need to know its processor architecture.
-Then go to the top of the manual, where the repository folders and files are located, and access the Mac Users folder.
-If your computer has an M chip integrated in any of its versions, download the ._jre-8u401-macosx-aarch64 document, on the other hand, if the processor is Intel, download the ._jre-8u401-macosx-x64 file.
+If your computer has an M chip integrated in any of its versions, download the ._jre-8u401-macosx-aarch64 document [here], on the other hand, if the processor is Intel, download the ._jre-8u401-macosx-x64 file [here].